 - Fire pits must be 2x2x1.
 Bring a shovel!

-- When finished, ashes must be removed from the beach and the fire pit must be completely filled in.
+- Finally, when finished, ashes must be removed from the beach and the fire pit must be completely filled in.
 Please be cleaned up by 10pm Sunday – Thursday & 11pm Friday & Saturday.

 - Use common sense with regard to safety.
 Do not have a fire in windy conditions, do not set up near vegetation or dunes.

-- Sparklers are permitted.
-Tiki torches are not.
+- Sparklers are permitted, however tiki torches are not.

 - If you are not familiar with beach accesses in Atlantic Beach, check out a few that would work.
 If you have supplies to carry, some may be difficult to access with wagons due to steps or high dunes blocking the entryway.